Desire to Be an Amputee

 The neurological turn

 A third reading emphasised the brain's body map.
 Neuroimaging work, much of it associated with V. S. Ramachandran and Paul McGeoch, reported reduced grey matter and altered activity in the right superior parietal lobule, the region that integrates a limb into the felt body, and differences in skin-conductance response above versus below the desired amputation line.
-In 2011 McGeoch and colleagues proposed the neutral term xenomelia ("foreign limb") to stress a neurological rather than psychiatric origin, paralleling somatoparaphrenia, as reviewed by Sedda and Bottini (2014).
+In 2011 McGeoch and colleagues proposed the neutral term xenomelia ("foreign limb") in the Journal of Neurology, Neurosurgery & Psychiatry, stressing a neurological rather than psychiatric origin and framing the condition as a right-parietal-lobe syndrome that parallels somatoparaphrenia; the competing labels are reviewed by Sedda and Bottini (2014).
 The consensus today is integrative: the evidence base remains thin, and psychiatric, identity, and neurological accounts are treated as overlapping rather than mutually exclusive.

 Classification today